AHGOverbeek/eve-ros2-examples/README.md

+**This is a fork of the Halodi repo with added demonstrations, especially for Python.**

+---
 # A quick install for Ubuntu 20.04
 Almost the same as on forked repo, but all in one place.
 Install ROS, Gazebo and the build tools